OpenNebula/docs/source/advanced_administration/data_center_federation/federationconfig.rst

 MySQL needs to be configured to enable the master-slave replication.
 Please read `the MySQL documentation for your version <http://dev.mysql.com/doc/refman/5.7/en/replication.html>`_ for complete instructions.
 The required steps are summarized here, but it may happen that your MySQL version needs a different configuration.

+.. warning:: If Sunstone is configured behind a proxy please make sure that the request headers are being :ref:`properly sent <suns_advance_federated>`.

 1. Configure the OpenNebula Federation Master
 -------------------------------------------------------------------------------